 The applicant’s previous degree on the basis of which s/he is seeking admission to the Master’s Degree Programme in Information and Communication Technology must be in a relevant field of study.
 For the Cryptography specialisation track the previous degree is required to be in mathematics or other relevant fields of studies with a solid background in mathematics.

 In addition to the education and language certificates you should include certificates of any relevant work experience into your application.

 You may apply to maximum two of the four specialisation tracks offered at the Master’s Degree Programme in Information and Communication Technology.
 The choices must be prioritized.

 The contents of formally eligible applicants' previous degrees do not always correspond to the academic level of the programme.
 Therefore admitted students can be advised or required to complete up to 60 ECTS of additional, Bachelor level studies while studying for the Master's Degree.
 The extent and contents of the supplementary studies are defined individually for each student when a personal study plan is formulated in the beginning of the studies.
 The supplementary studies may be part of the Master's Degree only up to 20 ECTS and they may therefore extend the targeted study time.

 Since the language of instruction in Bachelor’s level at the University of Turku is Finnish, an applicant needing supplementary studies available only in Finnish can be required to submit proof for Finnish skills during the application process.
 In case such proof is not submitted, the applicant needing supplementary studies available only in Finnish must be rejected.

-Annually 65 students are admitted to the Master's Degree Programme in Information and Communication Technology.
+Annually 45 students are admitted to the Master's Degree Programme in Information and Communication Technology, of which 5 students to Digital Health Double degree with Fudan University..
 The decision of admission will be based on

 - the relevance of the applicant’s awarded degree(s)